Can I use my mobile phone to buy tickets?

 Do I need to “prepare” for BDDS concerts in order to appreciate the music?

 While you can always enjoy the music as it is performed, you can enhance your concert experience with a better understanding of the background stories behind the music.
 In addition to musicians speaking about the music from the stage, you will find notes in our concert program about what you will hear.
-Occasionally, we will hold pre-concert chats prior to performances (please call (608) 255-9866 to confirm).
-Another great way to learn about some music is to do a little Internet surfing.
+Another great way to learn about some music is to do a little Internet surfing and subscribe to our BDDS E-newsletter.

 Where do I park?